Kouadio Konan Bertin: Candidate in the 2020 presidential election

 In a press conference on July 7, KKB denounced the decision to remove him from the PDCI primary campaign.
 He decided to run once again as an independent instead.

 On September 14, 2020, the Constitutional Council announced that only four of the 44 declared presidential candidates would actually be eligible to run.
 The four candidates are: incumbent President Alassane Ouattara, Henri Konan Bédié, Pascal Affi N'Guessan, and Kouadio Konan Bertin.
 These were the only candidates to receive the required signatures from at least 1% of all voters in 17 regions of the country, according to the Constitutional Council.

 Against the backdrop of pre-electoral violence and one month before the vote on October 31, Bédié called for "civil disobedience."
 He was rapidly joined in this call by Affi N'Guessan.

 Asked if he would be joining this opposition effort, KKB said on September 24 that "Ivory Coast needs peace."
 He added: "I am not participating in that which divides Ivory Coast.
 I do not endorse this kind of venture."
 In an interview with Jeune Afrique on October 1, KKB reiterated his refusal to support the two candidates' call for a boycott of the election.

 He held his official campaign launch on October 4, 2020, in front of a crowd of 2,500 supporters.
 He said: "This election should be a precious moment when we peacefully debate and decide our future.
 Alas, the ferments of division are already spreading.
 Faced with this perilous situation, yes, I have decided to present my candidacy for the presidential election."

 Despite his insistence on staying in the race, he "commands little broad support" and was not expected to defeat the incumbent Ouattara.

 KKB received 1.99% of the vote, second behind Outtara, who gained 94% of the vote amid the opposition's boycott.

 Since 2021

-In September 2021, A Cameroonian artist named Sophie Dencia living in Côte d'Ivoire accuses Kouadio Konan Bertin of rape committed in April 2021. she ends up filing a complaint.
+In September 2021, a Cameroonian artist named Sophie Dencia living in Côte d'Ivoire accused Kouadio Konan Bertin of rape committed in April 2021, and filed an official complaint.
+The politician responded that he had "nothing to reproach myself for" and filed a defamation complaint.

+Since 2024, he has served as Ivory Coast's ambassador to Gabon.